 - 4.1.
-This section sets out our expectations of firms for CRA reporting when dealing with customers who: - have been granted a payment deferral under the Credit Payment Deferral guidance; or - experience payment difficulties as a result of circumstances relating to coronavirus after 31 January 2021 - 4.2.
-We expect firms to resume normal CRA reporting once all of a customer's payment deferral periods have come to an end under the Credit Payment Deferral guidance, subject to the principles set out below. - 4.3.
+This section sets out our expectations of firms for Credit Reference Agency (CRA) reporting when dealing with customers who: - have been granted a payment deferral under the July guidance; or - experience payment difficulties as a result of circumstances relating to coronavirus after 31 October - 4.2.
+We expect firms to resume normal CRA reporting once all of a customer's payment deferral periods have come to an end under the July guidance, subject to the principles set out below. - 4.3.
 We expect firms to resume normal reporting from the payment status that was 'frozen' at the start of the payment deferral period to preserve the benefit of having no worsening status reported during payment deferral periods.
 This reflects the updated Coronavirus Data Reporting Guidance, issued by the CRAs in consultation with the Steering Committee on Reciprocity (SCOR).
 This gives detailed reporting guidance for typical scenarios at the end of payment deferrals. - 4.4.
 Where a mechanism to repay deferred amounts is agreed at the end of a payment deferral period and the customer can resume at least the level of contractual payments we would not expect this to result in the reporting of an arrangement to credit files (subject to subsequent payment performance being reported in the usual manner). - 4.5.
-Where customers are unable to reach timely agreement with firms for appropriate forbearance after a payment deferral granted under the Credit Payment Deferral guidance due to firms' operational difficulties and subsequently miss a payment which is reported to their credit file, we would expect firms to work with customers and CRAs to ensure that any necessary rectifications are made to credit files so that no worsening status is recorded in respect of this period.
+Where customers are unable to reach timely agreement with firms for appropriate forbearance after a payment deferral granted under the July guidance due to firms' operational difficulties and subsequently miss a payment which is reported to their credit file, we would expect firms to work with customers and CRAs to ensure that any necessary rectifications are made to credit files so that no worsening status is recorded in respect of this period.
 We would not typically expect this period to relate to more than a single monthly payment. - 4.6.
-For all customers, we expect firms to report any further forms of support, whether or not it follows after a payment deferral, to credit files in the usual way except where this would be inconsistent with the Credit Payment Deferral guidance.
-This includes, for example, where it agrees to the customer making no or reduced payments for a further period, without changing the sums due under the contract.
+For all customers, we expect firms to report any further forms of support, whether or not it follows after a payment deferral, to credit files in the usual way.
+This includes, for example, where it agrees to the customer making no or reduced payments for a further period, without changing the sums due under the contract. - 4.7.

-4.7.
 Firms should ensure that they are clear about the credit file implications of any forms of support they offer to customers, including the rescheduling or refinancing of accounts.